Chris Brown: Domestic violence case with Rihanna

 At around 12:30 a.m.
-(PST) on February 8, 2009, Brown and his then-girlfriend, singer Rihanna, had an argument that escalated into physical violence, with Brown causing Rihanna visible severe facial injuries which required hospitalization.
+(PST) on February 8, 2009, 19-year-old Brown and his then-girlfriend, 20-year-old singer Rihanna, had an argument that escalated into physical violence, with Brown causing Rihanna visible facial injuries that required hospitalization.
 Brown turned himself in to the Los Angeles Police Department's Wilshire station at 6:30 p.m.
 (PST) and was booked under suspicion of making criminal threats.
 On June 22, 2009, Brown pleaded guilty to felony assault and accepted a plea deal of community labor, five years of probation, and domestic violence counseling.
 On August 25, Brown received five years of probation.
 He was ordered to attend one year of domestic violence counseling and undergo six months of community service; the judge retained a five-year restraining order on Brown, which required him to remain 50 yards (45.72 meters) away from Rihanna, reduced to 10 yards at public events.

 In February 2011, at request of Brown's and Rihanna's lawyers, Mark Geragos and Donald Eltra, Judge Patricia Schnegg modified the restraining order to a "level one order", allowing both singers to appear at awards shows together in the future.
 On March 20, 2015, Brown's probation ended, formally closing the felony case emanating from the Rihanna assault that happened over six years prior.

-Assault case with Abraham Diaw

-On May 15, 2025, Brown was arrested in Manchester, England, on a 2023 warrant issued against him for a grievous bodily harm with intent charge.
-The charge resulted from an alleged incident which involved Brown smashing a tequila bottle over music producer Abraham Diaw's head while at a London nightclub.

-On May 16, the Manchester Magistrates' Court denied bail and remanded Brown in custody pending trial at Southwark Crown Court in London.
-On May 21, at a renewed bail application hearing at Southwark Crown Court, Brown was granted bail on the condition that he lodges a £5 million security fee with the court (£4 million immediately, with £1 million due within a week).
-The bail conditions enables Brown to continue his scheduled tour.
-He appeared at Southwark Crown Court on June 20, 2025, where he pleaded not guilty to attempting to cause grievous bodily harm with intent.
-On July 11, he entered not guilty pleas to two further charges: assault occasioning actual bodily harm and possession of an offensive weapon, relating to the same incident.
-His trial is scheduled to begin on October 26, 2026.

-Diaw has also filed a civil claim against Brown for £12m ($16m) in damages which are related to the injuries and losses he claims are a result of the nightclub incident.